-• The period specified in the system initialization parameter PVDELAY elapses after the user's sign-on entry was last used.

-PVDELAY defines how long entries can remain in the PV signed-on-from list for the remote system, which means that their passwords do not need to be revalidated for each attach request.
-For information on specifying a value for PVDELAY, see the CICS System Definition Guide.
-See the CICS Performance Guide for information on tuning.

-• The connection with this system is terminated because: CICS is restarted, the connection is lost, or CICS receives an invalid attach request from the user.
+- The period specified in the system initialization parameter PVDELAY elapses after the user's sign-on entry was last used. - PVDELAY defines how long entries can remain in the PV signed-on-from list for the remote system, which means that their passwords do not need to be revalidated for each attach request.
+For information on specifying a value for PVDELAY, see PVDELAY system initialization parameter in the System Definition Guide.
+See the Improving the performance of a CICS system in the Performance Guide for information on tuning. - The connection with this system is terminated because: CICS is restarted, the connection is lost, or CICS receives an invalid attach request from the user.